Marikina: Japanese occupation

+Post-war era

 In 1956, Marikina was given the title of "Shoe Capital of the Philippines", has re-emerged as a town of shoemakers after World War II.
 Honed by years of shoe manufacturing experience, the natives had developed a work ethic that prepared them for the arrival of heavy industries.
 With the industrial plants came waves of workers who chose to stay, rapidly increasing the population.

+In November 1959, Osmundo de Guzman was elected mayor of Marikina.

-In 1968, Kapitan Moy's house (now known as Sentrong Pangkultura ng Marikina) was declared a national shrine by the town council and the National Historical Commission.
+In 1968, Kapitan Moy's house (now known as Sentrong Pangkultura ng Marikina or Cultural Center of Marikina in English) was declared a national shrine by the town council and the National Historical Commission.
 In 1969, Rodriguez Sports Complex, known today as Marikina Sports Center was completed.

+Marcos dictatorship

+The beginning months of the 1970s marked a period of turmoil in the Philippines, and in Marikina specifically.
+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
+This caused the Philippine economy took a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which in turn led to a period of economic difficulty and a significant rise of social unrest.
+Many young people in the poorer barangays of Marikina, particularly Barangka, joined protest activities and activist organizations.

+With only a year left in his last constitutionally allowed term as president Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
+This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.
+Victims were often tortured and killed and came to be known as "salvage" victims.
+The bridges across the Marikina river became a frequent area for such bodies to be discarded, with a notable example being that of University of the Philippines Literature Professor Valerio "Lerry" Nofuente, who was killed and left dead in his Volkswagen vehicle at the foot of one of the rivers, having just visited friends who were workers of Fortune Tobacco in Barangay Fortune.

-On November 7, 1975, by virtue of Presidential Decree No. 824, four cities and thirteen towns of Rizal, including Marikina, were made part of Metropolitan Manila Area.
-On October 23, 1988, Typhoon Unsang brought heavy rains, causing record flooding in Marikina.
+On November 7, 1975, by virtue of Presidential Decree No. 824, four cities and twelve towns of Rizal, including Marikina, along with the town of Valenzuela in Bulacan, were made part of Metropolitan Manila Area.